w103dcr/Programing2Project/README.md

 Program Instructions:
 Console version (MazeConsole.jar):</br>
-To run: Go to the command line and type in java -jar MazeConsole.jar Naivgate the 2d maze trying to reach the end of the maze (E) using the (U)p, (D)own, (L)eft, (R)ight keys moving through the maze forwards or backwards if you reach a dead end.
+To run: Go to the command line and type in java -jar MazeConsole.jar</br>
+Naivgate the 2d maze trying to reach the end of the maze (E) using the (U)p, (D)own, (L)eft, (R)ight keys moving through the maze forwards or backwards if you reach a dead end.
 Try to reach the end of the maze for a special message.

 GUI version (MazeGUI.jar):</br>
-To run: Click on the Icon
+To run: Click on the Icon</br>
 Press the Generate maze to generate a random 2d maze array and then press the Solve Maze button to have the computer solve it.
 Don't worry if no path is found the computer will tell you.